-- (1) A company secretary of a company may, unless it is otherwise provided in the articles of the company or by any agreement with the company, resign as company secretary at any time. - (2) If a company secretary of a company resigns, the company must deliver a notice of the resignation to the Registrar in the manner required by section 643(2). - (3) Despite subsection (2), if the company secretary resigning has reasonable grounds for believing that the company will not deliver the notice, the company secretary resigning must deliver to the Registrar for registration a notice of the resignation in the specified form. - (4) The notice required to be delivered under subsection (3) must state- - (a) whether the company secretary resigning is required by the articles of the company or by any agreement with the company to give notice of resignation to the company; and
+(1) A secretary of a company may, unless it is otherwise provided in the articles of the company or by any agreement with the company, resign as secretary at any time.

+(2) If a secretary of a company resigns, the company must give notice of the resignation to the Registrar in the manner required by section 12.119(1) for giving notice of any change in its secretary or joint secretaries.

+(3) Despite subsection (2), if the secretary resigning has reasonable grounds for believing that the company will not give the notice, notice must be given in the specified form by the secretary resigning.

+- (4) The notice required to be given under subsection (3) must state - (a) whether the secretary resigning is required by the articles of the company or by any agreement with the company to give notice of resignation to the company; and - (b) if notice is so required, whether the notice has been given in accordance with the requirement.

-- (b) if notice is so required, whether the notice has been given in accordance with the requirement. - (5) If notice of the resignation of a company secretary of a company is required to be given by the articles of the company or by any agreement with the company, the resignation does not have effect unless the company secretary gives notice in writing of the resignation- - (a) in accordance with the requirement; - (b) by leaving it at the registered office of the company; or - (c) by sending it to the company in hard copy form or in electronic form.
+(5) If notice of the resignation of a secretary of a company is required to be given by the articles of the company or by any agreement with the company, the resignation does not have effect unless the secretary gives notice in writing of the resignation -

+- (a) in accordance with the requirement; - (b) by leaving it at the registered office of the company; or - (c) by sending it to the company in hard copy form or in electronic form.

-Miscellaneous Provisions Relating to Directors and Company Secretaries
+Division 5 - Miscellaneous Provisions Relating to Directors and Secretaries

-469. Director vicariously liable for acts of alternate etc.
+10.28 Director vicariously liable for acts of alternate etc.

-- (1) If the articles of a company authorize a director to appoint an alternate director to act in place of the director, then, unless the articles contain any provision to the contrary, whether express or implied- - (a) an alternate director so appointed is deemed to be the agent of the director who appoints the alternate director; and - (b) a director who appoints an alternate director is vicariously liable for any tort committed by the alternate director while acting in the capacity of alternate director. - (2) Nothing in subsection (1)(b) affects the personal liability of an alternate director for any act or omission.
+(1) If the articles of a company authorize a director to appoint an alternate director to act in place of the director, then, unless the articles contain any provision to the contrary, whether express or implied -

+(a) an alternate director so appointed is to be regarded as the agent of the director who appoints the alternate director; and

+(b) a director who appoints an alternate director is vicariously liable for any tort committed by the alternate director while acting in the capacity of alternate director.

+(2) Nothing in subsection (1)(b) affects the personal liability of an alternate director for any act or omission.

-470. Avoidance of acts done by person in dual capacity as director and company secretary
+10.29 Avoidance of acts done by person in dual capacity as director and secretary

-- (1) A provision requiring or authorizing a thing to be done by or to a director and a company secretary of a company is not satisfied by its being done by or to the same person acting- - (a) both as director and company secretary; or - (b) both as director and in place of the company secretary. - (2) This section applies to- - (a) any provision of this Ordinance or the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32); and - (b) any provision in a company's articles.
+(1) A provision requiring or authorizing a thing to be done by or to a director and a secretary of a company is not satisfied by its being done by or to the same person acting -

+(a) both as director and secretary; or

+(b) both as director and in place of the secretary.

+(2) This section applies to any provision of this Ordinance or in a company's articles.

-471. Provisions as to undischarged bankrupt acting as director
+10.30 Provisions as to undischarged bankrupt acting as director

-- (1) A person who is an undischarged bankrupt must not act as director of, or directly or indirectly take part or be concerned in the management of, a company, except with the leave of the Court by which the person was adjudged bankrupt. - (2) A person who contravenes subsection (1) commits an offence and is liable- - (a) on conviction on indictment to a fine of \$700,000 and to imprisonment for 2 years; or - (b) on summary conviction to a fine of \$150,000 and to imprisonment for 12 months. - (3) The Court must not give leave for the purposes of this section unless notice of intention to apply for it has been served on the Official Receiver.
+(1) A person who is an undischarged bankrupt must not act as director of, or directly or indirectly take part or be concerned in the management of, a company, except with the leave of the court by which the person was adjudged bankrupt.

+(2) A person who contravenes subsection (1) commits an offence and is liable -

+- (a) on conviction on indictment to a fine of \$700,000 and to imprisonment for 2 years; or - (b) on summary conviction to a fine of \$150,000 and to imprisonment for 12 months.

+(3) The court must not give leave for the purposes of this section unless notice of intention to apply for it has been served on the Official Receiver.